isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/campaign-data-views-about.md

 ---
 # About the Campaign Data Views

-In all campaign management views (Campaigns, Packages, Placements, and Ads), you can customize the data that appears within the data table.
+In all campaign management views ([!UICONTROL Campaigns], [!UICONTROL Packages], [!UICONTROL Placements], and [!UICONTROL Ads]), you can customize the data that appears within the data table.
 You can customize the data in the following ways:

 * Specify the data columns and their order by selecting a view from the view selector, editing the columns in an existing view to apply the changes temporarily, or creating custom column views.

-   Each campaign management level (Campaigns, Packages, Placements, and Ads) includes built-in Pacing and Performance views that include relevant metrics for that entity.
-By default, the Pacing view is shown so you can identify under-performing campaigns and campaign components at a glance.
-You can optionally [change the column view](column-view-change.md) to see performance data (using the Performance view) or any saved column set.
-You can optionally [edit the columns](column-view-edit.md) in the Pacing or Performance view to apply changes temporarily.
+   Each campaign management level ([!UICONTROL Campaigns], [!UICONTROL Packages], [!UICONTROL Placements], and [!UICONTROL Ads]) includes built-in [!UICONTROL Pacing] and [!UICONTROL Performance] views that include relevant metrics for that entity.
+By default, the [!UICONTROL Pacing] view is shown so you can identify under-performing campaigns and campaign components at a glance.
+You can optionally [change the column view](column-view-change.md) to see performance data (using the [!UICONTROL Performance] view) or any saved column set.
+You can optionally [edit the columns](column-view-edit.md) in the [!UICONTROL Pacing] or [!UICONTROL Performance] view to apply changes temporarily.

    You also can save [custom column sets](column-view-create.md) that include any columns you want, in any order.

    ![column view selector](/help/dsp/assets/column-view-selector.png)

-   In the column view editor, all metrics are alphabetical by category: Settings, Spend, Pacing, Reporting (standard metrics that DSP tracks), Viewability, and Conversions.
-Metrics appended with "(Lifetime)" return values from the start of the campaign, regardless of the date range selected on the page.
+   In the column view editor, all metrics are alphabetical by category: [!UICONTROL Settings], [!UICONTROL Spend], [!UICONTROL Pacing], [!UICONTROL Reporting] (standard metrics that DSP tracks), [!UICONTROL Viewability], and [!UICONTROL Conversions].
+Metrics appended with "([!UICONTROL Lifetime])" return values from the start of the campaign, regardless of the date range selected on the page.

    ![column view editor](/help/dsp/assets/column-view-editor.png)